LihaoWang/internetfamous/README.md

 As mentioned by one speaker in the podcast, “creativity and business should work together”.
 Business has its artist side because  business is a key factor that will make the creativity sustainable.
 If there’s no way to make money, this won’t be a healthy model.
 In addition, I totally agree with the last speaker who works as both a writer and a publisher.
 He is very practical about his work.
 He said working at the publisher can support him as a writer.
 As long as the model works, it’s a great way to produce creative work.

+The reading “Celebrity culture and the American dream” talks about the history of film industry and how does American Dream became popular.
+It’s easy to understand that when people wasn’t able to sustain themselves, it was not possible for movies to become mainstream.
+The emergence of American Dream is closely related to the upward mobility due to the prosperity of the film industry.
+In addition, I think it confirms the Maslow's hierarchy of needs in a way.

 ## Week 2 homework (Jon Bernthal fanpage)
 - [Jon Bernthal Fan Club](https://www.facebook.com/JonBernthalFanClub/?notif_id=1537212001974916&notif_t=scheduled_post_published&ref=notif)
 - [Jon Bernthal video cut](https://www.youtube.com/watch?v=Dkwww_POkE4&feature=youtu.be)